 On January 10, 1861, Florida succeeded from the Union.
 A force of 50 United States Regulars under the command of Lieutenant Adam Slemmer, plus 30 sailors, occupied Fort Pickens on Santa Rosa Island.
 Rebel troops controlled all other installations in the area, but without Fort Pickens, they could not effectively use the harbor.
 To forestall bloodshed, the North and South negotiated a truce.
 The Civil War began in mid-April, 1861.
 Fort Pickens was reinforced while the Confederate Army of Pensacola (some 8,000 strong) held a position from Fort McRee to the Navy Yard.
 In September, Federals raided the Navy Yard, destroying the Confederate Schooner Judah.
 In October, Confederates raided the island, destroying the camp of the New York 6th volunteer Infantry.
-On November 22nd and 23rd, in an artillery duel, 5,000 shot and shell were exchanged.
+On November 22nd and 23rd, in an artillery duel, 5,000 shots and shells were exchanged.
 Neither side suffered extensively.
 A second bombardment on January 1, 1862, was ineffective in driving the antagonists from their defenses.
 In May 1862, the Confederates pulled out of Pensacola and Union forces reoccupied all the harbor installations.
 Fort Barrancas saw no further combat.

 After the Civil War, stronger, rifled cannon and ironclad ships made masonry forts like Fort Barrancas outmoded.
 The fort was then used as a signal station, small arms range, and storage area by the Army until 1946.
 Newer weapon technology developed during World War II made coastal defense completely obsolete and Fort Barrancas was deactivated on April 15, 1947.

 The U.S. Navy then incorporated the site into Naval Air Station Pensacola.
 At the same time, local leaders, Congress, and the National Park Service were working to designate the harbor defenses of Pensacola as a historic national monument.
 In 1971, Congress authorized the establishment of the Gulf Islands National Seashore, which included Fort Barrancas.
 After a $1.2 million restoration, Fort Barrancas was opened to the public in 1980.